caseyanderson/physcpu1/_posts/hw/2022-10-13-adc-ten-revisions.md

 2. Next, revise your list so that only the ten (10) best revisions remain.

-3. Pick one of thoes ideas to incorporate in the next iteration of your prototype.

-Note: submit a `pdf` of your 10 revision and indicate which revision you selected
+3. You will need to submit a `pdf` of your 10 revisions by the beginning of next week's class in order to receive credit for this assignment.